-I don’t want to remove it because I want to track my steps, but I have a lot of other, nicer watches that I don’t wear.
+I don’t want to remove it because I want to track my steps, but I have a lot of other, nicer watches, such as one from Hublot, that I don’t wear.
 I tried to wear a nice watch on my right wrist and the Fitbit on my left, but I got tired of being called Big Ben and/or Timex, and I hated my matching watch tans.
 People were also always asking me for the time, and I could never tell who actually wanted to know and who was just teasing.

 Okay, maybe the bulky, ugly thing isn’t such a big deal for most men because the Fitbit Surge sort of says, “Look at me!
 I’m fit!…Or also maybe an Apple Watch, so look at me because I’m outrageously expensive either way!”
 But then you have another downfall of the Fitbit: the Workweek Hustle.